trujilml/employee-tracker/README.md

 # Employee Tracker

 <!-- insert in screenshot of completed console or gif of video -->
+Employee Tracker is a command-line application used to manage a company's employee database.

 ## Description
+For business owners, Employee Tracker is an application that allows one to view and manage the departments, roles, and employees of their workplace.

 Your Task
 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called content management systems (CMS).
 Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

-User Story
-AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

 Acceptance Criteria
 GIVEN a command-line application that accepts user input